Jos3lu/BuildingABrain/README.md

 ```
 &emsp;Then, open the <mark>BuildingABrain.ipynb</mark> file.

-3. Run in Google Colaboratory: You can also run the notebook directly in Google Colaboratory.
+3.<b> Run in Google Colaboratory:</b> You can also run the notebook directly in Google Colaboratory.